Chart Color Schemes

 Beachmere has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely impacting the area.
-Key projects include the Burpengary East Wastewater Treatment Plant Upgrade, Avaline, Freshwater by Ingenia Lifestyle, and North Harbour.
+AreaSearch identified ten projects likely impacting the region.
+Key projects include Burpengary East Wastewater Treatment Plant Upgrade, Avaline, Freshwater by Ingenia Lifestyle, and North Harbour.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.